julienpaul/django-weathervis/INSTALL.md

     Create the 'weathervis' database

     5.1.
-Create a PostGIS database template (as superuser)
+Create a PostGIS database template

     > Note: you may need to run those command as superuser `sudo -u postgres`